Aidan-Gettemy/ExpTemplate-OpenFAST/README.md

 # Example: Morris Method Applied with 4 Inputs

 THis repository contains code to perform the Morris Method of global sensitvity analysis.
 Follow the these steps to recreate results.

+Note: since the result table is already in this repository, one can skip straight to step 3.
+Otherwise:

 1. Run `ExpTableGenerator.m`
 2. Run `ExpDriver.m`
 3. Run ONLY the second section and beyond within `MorrisMethod.iypn`.
 Follow the comments to make changes to look at different outputs.
 If the user wants to run the `MorrisMethod.iypn` code to generate new Morris Method points, then the first section should be run, then run steps **1 - 3**.